python/cpython/Doc/faq/library.rst

    :func:`termios.tcsetattr` turns off stdin's echoing and disables canonical mode.  :func:`fcntl.fnctl` is used to obtain stdin's file descriptor flags and modify them for non-blocking mode.
-Since reading stdin when it is empty results in an :exc:`IOError`, this error is caught and ignored.
+Since reading stdin when it is empty results in an :exc:`OSError`, this error is caught and ignored.

 Threads